- Head Coach

-In her fifth season at the helm of the mighty Mt.
+In her fourth season (2016) at the helm of the mighty Mt.
 SAC Women's Softball Program, she led the Mounties to a 40-7 overall record and a first place in the South Coast Conference.
 Rojas was named the 2016 South Coast Conference Coach of the Year.
 The team produced State Pitcher of the Year, 1 NFCA All-American, NFCA Golden Shoe Award, 2 All-State Honorees, South Coast Conference Pitcher of the Year, 5 All-Conference Selections, 3 NFCA Academic All-Americans and lastly lowest ERA in the state with all freshmen.

-The Mounties finished 2015 season with an overall record of 29-13 and garnered a number of individual playing honors including:
+The Mounties finished 2015 season (3rd season) with an overall record of 29-13 and garnered a number of individual playing honors including:

 - 1 NFCA All-American